 As soon as your business hits the market, you need to make sure you’re doing everything to keep it afloat.
 Remember, a company is only a source of stable income if you have a lucrative marketing strategy.
 According to the Small Business Administration, only one-third of new businesses can survive for ten years.
 This is a big deal because you can easily be part of this statistic if you don’t take care.
 Here are some reasons why your business may at the risk of falling apart:

 - You Don’t Know Your Audience.
 You can’t assume to know about your audience unless you do thorough research.
 The research includes how diverse your content should be and how creative your advertisements need to be.
-If you don’t know the right keywords, you will miss competing for an SEO ranking by a spectacular mark.
+If you don’t know the right keywords, you will miss competing for the best local SEO marketing company ranking by a spectacular mark.

 Without knowing what your content needs to be, you’ll only waste precious business hours and resources and end up making no profit.
 Without using the right keywords, the search engine may have trouble finding you and crawling over your content.
 To remedy this, you need to identify who your demographics are.
 Suppose you make shoes for nurses.
 You need to know their working hours, age group, gender, and how their feet may vary.
 When you have sufficient data, you can incorporate appropriate content for them and make sure the search engine picks it up.